tldr-pages/tldr-programming/pages/c++/sorting.md

 }
 ```

-- Partition an array into two with 6 being the cutoff point:
+- Partition an array into two with smaller in front and with 6 being the cutoff point:

 ```cpp
 int main()